Sineware/prolinux-2/README.md

 building the current state of Plasma Mobile from upstream git main/master using kdesrc-build.
 It is in some ways the successor to the original
 Alpine/postmarketOS based Plasma Mobile Nightly repository.

-ProLinux 2 Plasma Mobile Nightly Edition piggy-backs on parts of postmarketOS (initramfs, kernel, pmbootstrap) to target devices.
+ProLinux 2 Plasma Mobile Nightly Edition piggy-backs on parts of postmarketOS (initramfs, kernel) using pmbootstrap to target devices.

 ### Build requirements
 - node, npm